Scope of Architecture

 - Detail Scope

-Time Scope is important because the business typically works in cycles and it is critical that the architectures respect this time dimension to the organization's management and operation.
-Strategic plans for medium to large enterprises typically span a three to five year period and so it is common for strategic architectures to describe a similar time period while implementation projects typically run from between three to twelve months.
-Tactical architectures which group a number of implementation projects can span between one to two years.
+Time Scope is important because the business typically works in cycles, and it is critical that the architectures respect this time dimension of the organization's management and operation.
+Strategic plans for medium to large enterprises typically span a period of between three and five years, so it is common for strategic architectures to describe a similar time period, while implementation projects typically run for a period of between three and twelve months.
+Tactical architectures that group a number of implementation projects can span a period of between one and two years.

-Enterprise Architect has some useful features that can help with managing time including the Roadmap overlay that allows a time scale and extent to be defined and can indicate the phases any element passes through set against the backdrop of that timescale.
-The tick spacing can be set from days up to years allowing any time extent to be represented.
-Any architectural elements can be represented on Roadmap diagrams including architectures themselves, principles, capabilities, applications, information, and technology devices and more.
+Enterprise Architect has some useful features that can help with managing time, including the Roadmap overlay that allows a time scale and extent to be defined and that can indicate the phases any element passes through set against the backdrop of that timescale.
+The tick spacing can be set from days up to years, allowing any time extent to be represented.
+Any architectural elements can be represented on Roadmap diagrams, including architectures themselves, principles, capabilities, applications, information, technology devices and more.

-The flexibility of the overlay allows any diagram to be converted into a Roadmap, and there are a wide range of settings that can be used to configure the visualization of the Roadmap including the use of a diagram legend that can be used to define the segmentation of the elements into a series of phases.
-The Roadmap Options can be used to change the time scale from years, quarters, months, or days down to a very fine graduations (used for engineering diagrams).
-The start and finish times can be set and the scale can be changed to stretch or collapse the time scale.
-The position and height of the time ruler can be changed and fonts and colors can all be configured to make the diagrams more appealing.
+The flexibility of the overlay allows any diagram to be converted into a Roadmap, and there is a wide range of settings that can be used to configure the visualization of the Roadmap, including the Diagram Legend, which can be used to define the segmentation of the elements into a series of phases.
+The Roadmap Options can be used to change the time scale from years, quarters, months, or days down to very fine graduations (used for engineering diagrams).
+The start and finish times can be set, and the scale can be changed to stretch or collapse the time scale.
+The position and height of the time ruler can be changed, and fonts and colors can all be configured to make the diagrams more appealing.

-Selecting the correct level of detail for an architecture is critical to its success and this is particularly true when it comes to the Implementation teams.
-Creating architectures that are too lofty or that are aspirational will result in Implementation teams making important design decisions themselves which, while they might be appropriate for their solution, might not be the best outcome for the entire enterprise.
-On the flip side of this argument creating architectures that are too prescriptive and detailed will often result in an Implementation team being constrained and often results in the team not having the flexibility to select the best solution.
+Selecting the correct level of detail for an architecture is critical to its success; this is particularly true when it comes to the Implementation teams.
+Creating architectures that are too lofty or aspirational will result in Implementation teams making important design decisions themselves which, while they might be appropriate for their solution, might not be the best outcome for the entire enterprise.
+On the flip side of this argument, creating architectures that are too prescriptive and detailed can constrain an Implementation team and result in the team not having the flexibility to select the best solution.

-Enterprise Architect is a tool based on the concept of collaboration and there are many facilities that will help the architecture team work together and with all stakeholders including implementation teams to determine the most appropriate level of detail for the architectures.
-The Team Review facility allows in-model reviews to be created where elements from the architectures such as Goals, Objectives Applications, Technology nodes and more can be dragged in as references for the reviews.
-The Element Discussion and Discussion Review windows allow architects and stakeholders to deliberate about the architectures and the consequent implementations.
+Enterprise Architect is a tool based on the concept of collaboration, and there are many facilities that will help the architecture team members work with each other and with all stakeholders, including implementation teams, to determine the most appropriate level of detail for the architectures.
+The Model Library facility allows in-model reviews to be created, where elements from the architectures such as Goals, Objectives, Applications, Technology nodes and more can be dragged in as references for the reviews.
+The Discuss & Review and Discuss & Review - History windows allow architects and stakeholders to deliberate about the architectures and the consequent implementations.
 The Diagram Filtering facility and a wide range of tools for changing the visualization of elements in diagrams allow the appropriate level of detail to be set for the architectures and the views that are created for stakeholders.

-Enterprise Architect has an Organizational Chart that is part of the Strategic modeling Technology that can be used to model the structure of an enterprise and its organizations.
-The architectures can be related to this structure which allows the organizational scope to be visualized.
+Enterprise Architect has an Organizational Chart within the Strategic Modeling Technology, which can be used to model the structure of an enterprise and its organizations.
+The architectures can be related to this structure, which allows the organizational scope to be visualized.

 Enterprise Architect has a number of facilities to ensure that the stakeholder scope is determined and that the architectures are created in accordance with what these individuals or groups require.
-The stakeholders themselves can be modeled inside the tool and their relationship to elements like Drivers, Goals, Objectives, Applications and Architectural Requirements can be maintained.
-This allows impact analysis to be visualized so that when changes occur that affect any of these elements the stakeholders who have an interest in the change can be determined.
-The visualization can be through diagrams, matrices or lists of elements and can be viewed directly in the model or publications can be created in a variety of formats including PDF, Docx and Web Pages.
+The stakeholders themselves can be modeled inside the tool and their relationship to elements such as Drivers, Goals, Objectives, Applications and Architectural Requirements can be maintained.
+This allows impact analysis to be visualized, so that when changes occur that affect any of these elements, the stakeholders who have an interest in the change can be determined.
+The visualization can be through diagrams, matrices or lists of elements and can be viewed directly in the model, or publications can be generated in a variety of formats including PDF, DOCX and Web Pages.